 In the backyard and on the benches, Saratoga has a long tradition of respect for saved seats.
 Marking your territory with a newspaper, a tablecloth, or a chair generally means that that seats is yours for the day.

-Saratoga offers seating in a number of restaurants, among them the Turf Terrace, the Club Terrace, the At The Rail pavilion, and the Carousel.
+Saratoga offers seating in a number of restaurants, among them the Turf Terrace, the Club Terrace, the Fourstardave, and the Easy Goer.
 Reservations are advisable in all of them.

-The Shake Shack area was opened in 2010; in addition to the well-known burger joint, visitors will find El Verano Taqueria Box Frites and The Post a bar situated next to the paddock.
-Box Frites offers a special 150 Anniversary Dog to deliciously commemorate Saratoga’s 150th anniversary.
+The Shake Shack area was opened in 2010; in addition to the well-known burger joint, visitors will find El Verano Taqueria, Box Frites and The Post a bar, situated next to the paddock.
+The Saratoga Dog at Box Frites, which features crushed barbecue potato chips, scallions, and mustard sauce, is a winner.

-Hattie’s Chicken Shack has been a Saratoga staple since 1938; a few years ago, it brought its famous fried chicken (it beat Thoroughbred owner and NYRA board member Bobby Flay’s chicken in a 2006 Throwdown) to a stand at the racetrack.
-Its fried chicken sandwich gets rave reviews.
-This year, Hattie’s devotees will find it on the east side of the Carousel, along with Shirley’s, a Saratoga staple for decades that will be offering poutine, among other snacks to trackgoers.
+Hattie’s Chicken Shack has been a Saratoga Springs staple since 1938; a few years ago, it brought its famous fried chicken (it beat Thoroughbred owner and NYRA board member Bobby Flay’s chicken in a 2006 Throwdown) to a stand at the racetrack, and its fried chicken sandwich gets rave reviews.
+Hattie’s devotees will find it on the ground floor of the grandstand, along with Shirley’s, a Saratoga staple for decades that will be offering poutine, among other snacks to trackgoers.

 Like much of the rest of Saratoga, the restrooms evoke quaintness rather than modernity.
 As at any public place where it’s hot and people are drinking, lines can get long; common sense suggests avoiding the bathrooms just after the end of race, or just after prices are posted.

 Restrooms are situated throughout the grandstand and clubhouse, and in several locations in the backyard.